It seems everywhere you look, at least in Las Vegas and on TV, there is something happening with body painting.

-I like to call it the “Body Art Phenomena”.
+I like to call it the “Body Art Phenomena.”
 And you know what, it’s awesome!
-The human body is beautiful and makes a perfect canvas for a plethora of creative expression.
+The human body is beautiful and makes a perfect canvas for many creative expressions.

 You don’t have to look far anymore.
 From the swimsuit issue of Sports Illustrated magazine and Vanity Fair – Demi’s “birthday suit” to public events like Key West’s Fantasy Fest and Black Rock City’s Burning Man, body painting has become a popular art phenomenon.
 And it’s here to stay.
-After all, it’s been around in one variation or other for as long as man.
+After all, it’s been around in one variation or another for as long as man.
 It’s been used to disguise soldiers as camouflage or for intimidation in battle and to adorn beautiful ladies for entertainment and performance.
-You see body painted fans at sports events all the time and face painting is still popular on kids at carnivals and parties, as is painting adults for festive events.
+You see body-painted fans at sports events all the time, and face painting is still popular with kids at carnivals and parties, as is painting adults for festive events.
 Body painting is everywhere.

 • • • • •

-Body art is art made on, with, or consisting of, the human body.
+Body art is art made on, with, or consisting of the human body.
 The most common forms of body art are tattoos and body piercings.
-Other types include scarification, branding, subdermal implants, scalpelling, shaping (for example tight-lacing of corsets), full-body tattoo, and body painting. — source: http://en.wikipedia.org/wiki/Body_art
+Other types include scarification, branding, subdermal implants, shaping (for example, tight-lacing of corsets), full-body tattoos, and body painting. — source: http://en.wikipedia.org/wiki/Body_art

 • • • • •